-- 1. Parent, M.T., is the mother of [the student] ("student"). - 2.
-Student [is late elementary school-aged]. - 3.
+- 1. Parent, [], is the mother of [the student] ("student"). - 2.
+Student [is late-pre-teenaged]. - 3.
 [The] CS was a charter school [] until approximately December 31, 2014. - 4.
 While it operated as a charter school, CS was a local education agency ("LEA").

 5 The findings of fact are entirely drafted by counsel for parent and PDE.
 This hearing officer, having reviewed the stipulations of those parties and the stipulated exhibits, accepts the stipulated findings of fact as drafted.
 For stylistic consistency with his decision-writing, however, certain stylistic or grammatical changes have been made.
-Also, given the hearing officer's use of "[] CS", that designation is used in this decision, even though the parties utilized a different designation in the stipulations; certain other designations in the stipulations are used earlier in the decision and are carried over into the stipulated findings of fact are adopted here in their entirety, the parties' submitted stipulations are included in the record as HO-11.
+Also, given the hearing officer's use of "[] CS", that designation is used in this decision, even though the parties utilized a different designation in the stipulations; certain other designations in the stipulations are used earlier in the decision and are carried over into the stipulations.
+Finally, so that the parties, or a reviewing body, can be assured that the stipulated findings of fact are adopted here in their entirety, the parties' submitted stipulations are included in the record as HO-11.